R3Conclave/conclave-samples/conclave-cloud-auction/frontend/README.md

 * Login/Logout using username and password.
 * List password entries for the logged in user.
-* Get the actual password for an entry.
+* Submit an auction bid.
-* Remove a password entry.
+* Calculate the Auction winner.

 ## Building
 The Conclave Cloud JavaScript SDK npm package is not currently hosted in a